Potassium permanganate: Industrial and other uses

-Potassium permanganate is used for a number of skin conditions.
-This includes fungal infections of the foot, impetigo, pemphigus, superficial wounds, dermatitis, and tropical ulcers.
-It is on the World Health Organization's List of Essential Medicines.

 Water treatment

 Potassium permanganate is used extensively in the water treatment industry.
-It is used as a regeneration chemical to remove iron and hydrogen sulfide (rotten egg smell) from well water via a "manganese greensand" filter.
+It is used to remove iron and hydrogen sulfide (rotten egg smell) from well water via a "manganese greensand" filter.
 "Pot-Perm" is also obtainable at pool supply stores and is used additionally to treat wastewater.
+Historically it was used to disinfect drinking water, though the EPA considers it a poor disinfectant.
+It can turn water a fuchsia or pink color.
+Modern hiking and survivalist guides advise against using potassium permanganate in the field because it is difficult to dose correctly.

+Fisheries and aquatic management

+Potassium permanganate is not FDA approved for use with food fish in the United States, however it is categorized under "regulatory action deferred" and is legal to use because the FDA considers it "low regulatory priority" and at low risk for adverse human health effects.

+Potassium permanganate is a treatment for Ichthyophthirius multifiliis (commonly known as "ich") and protozoa (such as Trichodina), which infect and usually kill freshwater aquarium fish.
+A minimum dose of 2 ppm is required.
+Water with more organic load and a higher number of organisms including algae requires more permanganate.
+High concentrations and use more than once per week kill fish.
+Food fish require a 7-day period after treatment before they can be consumed.

-Historically it was used to disinfect drinking water and can turn the water pink.
-It currently finds application in the control of nuisance organisms such as zebra mussels in fresh water collection and treatment systems.
+An alternative application is in the control of nuisance organisms such as zebra mussels in freshwater collection and treatment systems.

+Rotenone can be deactivated in water with the use of potassium permanganate to lower toxicity to acceptable levels.
+A 1:1 ratio of permanganate to rotenone is insufficient to deactivate rotenone in most situations.

 Synthesis of organic compounds

 A major application of KMnO4 is as a reagent for the synthesis of organic compounds.
 Significant amounts are required for the synthesis of ascorbic acid, chloramphenicol, saccharin, isonicotinic acid, and pyrazinoic acid.